lucified/lucify-asylum-countries/README.md

 $ src/scripts/download-unhcr-data.sh
 ```

-Run `gulp prepare-data` to generate the JSON file for the visualization.
+Run `./prepare.sh` to generate the JSON file for the visualization.

 ### Manual download